cygnusxi/CurecoinSource/README.md

 ### Donations

 Stars on this repo are appreciated as it helps improve the visibility of this repository.
-If you'd like to do more than that, tip cryptocurrency to:
+If you'd like to do more than that you can tip curecoins on the curecoin.net homepage.

 CygnusXI - CureCoin Dev

-CureCoin wallet B4nMZWxPs7mjUacHYf5wmtEEd489UpnExd

-Bitcoin wallet: 1G1Sac4sJXqTu2ZhPJFH86HVqs6YKFD4MW